kebaldwi/DNAC-TEMPLATES/LABS/LAB-A-PNP-PREP/README.md

 !
 ```

 The ***pnp startup-vlan 5*** command will program the target switches port connected with a trunk and automatically add the vlan and SVI to the target switch making that vlan ready to accept a DHCP address.
-The feature is available on switches running 16.6 code or greater as upstream neighbors.
+The feature is available on switches running IOS-XE 16.6 code or greater as upstream neighbors.
 Older switches or upstream devices that cannot run the command should utilize VLAN 1 and then set up the correct management VLAN modified as part of the onboarding process.

 ### Step 1.2 - ***DHCP Setup***
 We need a DHCP scope to temporarily supply the address within the management network to complete the configuration and onboarding.
 Configure the scope to offer IP addresses from the part of the address's range, leaving the other part of the scope for static addresses.
 You could also make use of reservations as DHCP servers can reserve addresses for specific MAC addresses.
 One benefit of this is that DNS host entries are automatically updated depending on the DHCP Server.